Our team of high caliber engineers, scientists, mathematicians, and statisticians develop rigorous quantitative methods to build efficient and

 Most mathematicians work full time.
 Deadlines and last-minute requests for data or analysis may require overtime.
 In addition, mathematicians may travel to attend seminars and conferences.

-Employment of mathematicians is projected to grow 21 percent from 2014 to 2024, much faster than the average for all occupations.
+Employment of mathematicians is projected to grow 21 percent over the next ten years, much faster than the average for all occupations.
 However, because it is a small occupation, the fast growth will result in only about 700 new jobs over the 10-year period.

 The amount of digitally stored data will increase over the next decade as more people and companies conduct business online and use social media, smartphones, and other mobile devices.
 As a result, businesses will increasingly need mathematicians to analyze the large amount of information and data collected.
 Analyses will help companies improve their business processes, design and develop new products, and even advertise products to potential customers.